If you’re looking for instant pot hacks to get even more out of this miracle appliance that everyone can’t stop talking about, look no further!

 As fun as it is to find new recipes to try, you may want to use your instant pot to cook your own tried-and-true favorite recipes that you used to make before you had this new appliance.

-Here are some tips for figuring out how to convert your recipe to be insta-pot-friendly:
+Here are some tips for figuring out how to convert your recipe to be instant pot-friendly:

-- Know the insta-pot’s limitations – Pressure cooking relies on moisture so any recipe that requires dry heat methods like roasting, frying, or baking might not do so well in an instant pot.
+- Know the instant pot’s limitations - Pressure cooking relies on moisture so any recipe that requires dry heat methods like roasting, frying, or baking might not do so well in an instant pot.

 - Start by looking for instant pot versions of your recipe - Someone has probably already tried making a variation of your dish so refer to a similar recipe to get cook times and settings, then incorporate your choice of seasonings and ingredients.